cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 Clawback enabled lockup account will be able to trigger a clawback execution by the admin to claw the remain locked token in the lockup account.
 Other execution still need to be triggered by the account owner.

-If an lockup account is clawback enable, it will not be able to perform action such as: delegate, undelegate, withdrawReward.
+If a lockup account is clawback enabled, it will not be able to perform actions such as delegate, undelegate, or withdraw rewards.

 ### How to enable clawback